-Our team of seasoned supervisors, producers and artists live to create ground-breaking illusion that serve both the story and the need for highly technical, photo-real results.
+ZERO's team of seasoned supervisors, producers and artists live to create ground-breaking illusions that serve both the story and the need for highly technical, photo-real results.
 We are a full service studio and many times oversee all aspects of production, from page to post and everything in between.

 By: Mekado Murphy

 "Hardcore Henry" includes just about everything audiences expect in an action movie: explosions, wild stunts, an armory of bullets.
 But there’s no Vin Diesel, Dwayne Johnson or Daniel Craig to be found.
 Instead, the movie has a more unassuming star: you.

 The film, in theaters Friday, April 8, tells its story — a cyborg searching for his kidnapped wife — totally from the viewer’s perspective.
 These first-person scenes turn the movie into a more active experience.
 Think “Run Lola Run” meets the video game Call of Duty.
 And while the visual effects (and carnage) are plentiful, the core of the action involves real stunts executed by performers who scale buildings, swing from helicopters and leap from crazy heights.

 “Hardcore Henry” is the brainchild of, and the first feature by, the Russian director Ilya Naishuller.
 The 30-year-old filmmaker first used the point-of-view technique in a pair of music videos for his band, Biting Elbows.
 His 2013 video, which includes a frantic car chase and a jaw-dropping free fall through the middle of a building, went viral.
 One of its fans was the producer and filmmaker Timur Bekmambetov (“Abraham Lincoln: Vampire Hunter”), who contacted Mr. Naishuller about expanding the concept into a feature.
 Mr. Naishuller was not thrilled at first.